Delayed Obedience = Disobedience

 Today is the day, do not delay!!!

 Lord Jesus, have your way in us and through us.
 Thank you, Holy Spirit for stirring us to launch out into the deep waters of faith.
 Please help us walk-out your plans for us so that we can be light in this dark world.
-Please teach us as daring daughters to sit at your feet and spend one-on-one time with you.
+Please teach us as mission-minded women to sit at your feet and spend one-on-one time with you.
 We pray that you give us ears to hear your voice even more clearly, eyes of revelation to see you, and a heart of unhindered obedience.
 We pray for your perfect timing as we trust you to lead us into your divine will for our lives.
 We pray this in the beautiful name of Jesus, Amen!